VETURISRIRAM/NETWORKINGPROJECTS/TCP over UDP (Reliable Communication) Implementation/README.md

 In this project, a reliable communication over an unreliable link is implemented, just like TCP.

-You will be provided with code that simulates an unreliable link between sender and receiver.
+The code simulates an unreliable link between sender and receiver.
 This link has a very constrained buffer (only two packets can be 'in flight' at a time), and can have arbitrary delay and loss rates.
-Your job will be to create and implement a protocol over this connection that correctly transfers data, in a reasonable amount of time.
+A protocol over this connection that correctly transfers data, in a reasonable amount of time is implemented.

 ### Writing Your Solution